 Know what to expect for winter installations

-- If your window installation is scheduled after (or during) a period of snowfall, make sure to keep the installation area free of snow.
+- If your window installation is scheduled after (or during) a period of snowfall, make sure to keep the installation area clear of snow.
 Taking accessibility into consideration as part of your winter window replacement plan will prevent headaches both on the day of installation and after it is completed.